google/zetasql/docs/pipe-syntax.md

 For more background and details on pipe syntax design, see the research paper [SQL Has Problems.
 We Can Fix Them: Pipe Syntax In SQL][pipe-syntax-paper]{: .external}.
+For an introduction to pipe syntax, see
+[Work with pipe syntax][pipe-syntax-guide].

 ## Pipe syntax
 <a id="pipe_syntax"></a>